damucz/timelinefx/README.md

 Bugs / todo
 -----------

+All the effects should look like in the editor now.
-There are still some minor issues I know about, but don't hesitate to report or fix.
+Don't hesitate to report any bug or fix. :)

 dan@ger.cz